Polymer/old-docs-site/articles/styling-elements.md

 **Heads up**: `@host` was replaced with `:host()` in the Shadow DOM spec.
 {: .alert .alert-error}

-Elements _you_ create will likely need some sort of styling.

-`:host` and `:host()` allows you to target and style an element internally, from within its definition:
+Elements _you_ create will likely need some sort of styling. `:host` and `:host()` allows you to target and style a custom element internally from within its definition:

     <polymer-element name="x-foo" noscript>
       <template>